jimbateson7/jamesbateson.co.uk/src/project/claudia-de-carlo.md

 Once the designs were signed off (apart from a few things we wanted to try out during build) I moved into the development phase.

 I used an Eleventy, Tailwind and NetlifyCMS starter as the base for the project.
 It was exactly the setup I wanted and very similar to how I built my own site, just minus the sass setup.
-As the starter was a little out of date, I did need to make a few adustments before starting the build:
+As the starter was a little out of date, I did need to make a few adjustments before starting the build:

 * Update Elevently to latest version (3.1.1 stable at time of writing) and then any Eleventy dependencies that needed to be bumped as a result of this
 * Swap the Netlify CMS scripts and setup for Decap